-A stable and accurate 0.5 V voltage reference is built into the AD9272.
-This is gained up internally by a factor of 2, setting VREF to 1 V, which results in a full-scale differential input span of 2 V p-p for the ADC.
+A stable and accurate 0.5 V voltage reference is built into the AD9276.
+This is gained up internally by a factor of 2, setting VREF to 1.0 V, which results in a full-scale differential input span of 2.0 V p-p for the ADC.
 VREF is set internally by default, but the VREF pin can be driven externally with a 1.0 V reference to achieve more accuracy.
-However, this device does not support ADC full-scale ranges below 2 V p-p.
+However, the AD9276 does not support ADC full-scale ranges below 2.0 V p-p.

-When applying the decoupling capacitors to the VREF pin, use ceramic low-ESR capacitors.
-These capacitors should be close to the reference pin and on the same layer of the PCB as the AD9272.
+When applying the decoupling capacitors to the VREF pin, use ceramic, low ESR capacitors.
+These capacitors should be close to the reference pin and on the same layer of the PCB as the AD9276.
 The VREF pin should have both a 0.1 $\mu F$ capacitor and a 1 $\mu F$ capacitor connected in parallel to the analog ground.
 These capacitor values are recommended for the ADC to properly settle and acquire the next valid sample.

 The reference settings can be selected using the SPI.
 The settings allow two options: using the internal reference or using an external reference.
-The internal reference option is the default setting and has a resulting differential span of $2\,\mathrm{V}$ p-p.
+The internal reference option is the default setting and has a resulting differential span of 2 V p-p.

-Table 14.
+Table 15.
 SPI-Selectable Reference Settings

-SPI-Selected Mode Resulting VREF (V) Resulting Differential Span (V p-p) External Reference N/A 2 × external reference Internal Reference (Default) 1 2
+SPI-Selected Mode Resulting VREF (V) Resulting Differential Span (V p-p) External Reference N/A 2 × external reference Internal Reference (Default) 1.0 2.0